utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-endpoints.md

 Add endpoint stubs to your mock server to simulate one or more of your API's endpoints.
 An endpoint stub includes an method (such as `GET`) and a path (such as `/users`).
 You can define one or more scenarios for each endpoint stub.

+> When you add an endpoint stub, Postman adds a corresponding request to the mock server's collection.

 1. Select **Mock Servers** in the sidebar and select a mock server.
 1. On the **Stubs** tab, select **+** next to **Endpoint Stubs**.
 1. Select the new endpoint stub and customize it for the endpoint you want to simulate: